okaresz/qtuc/doc/deviceCommand.md

 Without positive ACK, the proxy sends out the set command, but no acknowledgment will be received from the device, whether the set command was successful is unknown.
 Positive ACK is safer but a bit slower.

-You can notify the proxy if the device uses positive ACK in the deviceAPI.xml, [deviceInfo](@ref doc-deviceAPIxml-deviceInfo) node.
+You can notify the proxy if the device uses positive ACK in the deviceAPI.xml, [deviceInfo](@ref doc-deviceAPIxml-deviceInfo) node, or in the [greeting message](@ref doc-deviceCommand-special-greeting).

 ## get ##	{#doc-deviceCommand-type-get}